The Future of Google Ads (AdWords) In the Next Decade

 The conversation came around when we started to talk about Google Ad’s recent push into better measurement of instore traffic.

 What I loved about this was that there were so many different views.
-Miki spoke around how “they are building case studies to help justify brand spend on YouTube and that they need to produce a metric that measures both consideration and brand uplift.
+Miki spoke about how “they are building case studies to help justify brand spending on YouTube and that they need to produce a metric that measures both consideration and brand uplift.
 Does appearing in the SERP’s or the Ad Auction not have value?
 Does bidding on your brand provide value outside of direct conversions?
-With display we measure CPM and brand engagement – so is Google Ads and the products that sit within it any different?”
+With display, we measure CPM and brand engagement – so is Google Ads and the products that sit within it any different?”

 Preet talked about incrementality.
 “For large brands such as Myer and Woolworths, customers shop with them often.
 So, attributing a search on a Friday to a customer purchasing bananas on a Saturday – is a leap of faith.
 You can’t really say that shop is driven by that search.
 Could Google work with large advertisers to work out a measure of incrementality?”

-“If Google lets advertisers start pondering on effective metrics such as customer-lifetime value; they could end up losing them.
-Surely, they need to help advertisers to start moving away from these short-term metrics – and start focusing on the long-term value.”
+“If Google lets advertisers start pondering on effective metrics such as customer lifetime value, they could end up losing them.
+Surely, they need to help advertisers move away from these short-term metrics and focus on the long-term value.”